openstack/horizon/doc/source/topics/testing.rst

 Tips and tricks
 ---------------

 #.
-Use :meth:`~horizon.test.helpers.TestCase.assertNoFormErrors` immediately
+Use :meth:`~openstack_dashboard.test.helpers.TestCase.assertNoFormErrors`
-   after your ``client.post`` call for tests that handle form views.
+   immediately after your ``client.post`` call for tests that handle form views.
    This will immediately fail if your form POST failed due to a validation error and tell you what the error was.

 #.
 Use :meth:`~horizon.test.helpers.TestCase.assertMessageCount` and
    :meth:`~horizon.test.helpers.TestCase.assertNoMessages` when a piece of code